Connect with others who understand.

 Written by Sarah Winfrey

-One common myth about schizophrenia, a mental health disorder, is that people with this diagnosis tend to be aggressive and even commit violent acts.
-That idea often comes from how schizophrenia is portrayed in the media.
+A common myth about people living with schizophrenia is that they tend to be aggressive and commit violent acts.
+That idea often comes from how the mental health disorder is portrayed in the media.
 In movies and TV shows, people with schizophrenia are sometimes shown yelling at or hurting others.
-In addition, if a person with schizophrenia commits a violent crime, news stories often focus heavily on their diagnosis.
+In addition, if a violent crime is committed by a person with schizophrenia, the news stories about it tend to be heavily focused on their diagnosis.

-If you or someone you care about is living with schizophrenia, it’s important to understand how aggression and this condition are — and aren’t — connected.
+If you or someone you care about is living with schizophrenia, it’s important to understand how aggression may or may not be related to this condition.
 That way, you can make sure that you or your loved one gets the care they need to stay safe and well.
 In this article, you’ll learn more about when and why aggression might happen in people with schizophrenia.

 How Common Is Aggression in Schizophrenia?

 Research suggests that people living with schizophrenia may have a higher risk of becoming aggressive compared with the general population.
 In one study of almost 4,000 people diagnosed with schizophrenia, about 43 percent had been verbally aggressive.
-However, the study didn’t explain whether those individuals were on an effective treatment plan or if they were misusing drugs or alcohol — two factors that can make aggression more likely in people with schizophrenia.
+However, the study didn’t address two factors that can make aggression more likely in people with schizophrenia — whether these individuals were on an effective treatment plan or if they were misusing drugs or alcohol.

 People living with schizophrenia may have a higher risk of becoming aggressive compared to the general population.